Are you repeatedly experiencing the “WordPress keeps logging me out” error message?

 Site caches can be cleared in a few clicks, but the process can differ based on your host as well as if you are using caching plugins.

 Go to Settings → WP Rocket → Dashboard tab and press the Clear cache button.

 You may also do this through the WordPress toolbar.
 Click on WP Rocket’s menu link, and you will see a dropdown menu.
 Clear your browser’s cache by clicking the link.

 Head over to Performance » Dashboard page and click on ’empty all caches button.

 If you are using another caching plugin check its documentation.

 It can also be fixed by making sure that your Site Address and WordPress Address fields are the same.

 Therefore, you must choose either a www URL or a non-www URL in both fields.

 Log on to your WordPress dashboard and click Settings » General.
-Make sure that the same adresse is entered in both field.
+Make sure that the same address is entered in both fields.
 Pay attention to the www.